The Song of the Sibyl: Recordings

 A Catalan version was recorded by Maria del Mar Bonet in 1979 on her album Saba de terrer, and by the vocal ensemble Obsidienne in 1995.
 The Song of the Sibyl (in all versions) was recorded in 1988 and again in 1998 by Jordi Savall and Montserrat Figueras.
+Federico Bardazzi released El cant de la Sibilla with the Ensemble San Felice, Brilliant Classics (2017), integrating Gregorian chant from the Christmas Matins liturgy.
 A part of it is also performed by Dead Can Dance on their album Aion (1990) and live album Toward the Within (1994).

-A traditional Majorca version was recorded in 2014 by Cappela an a cappella group of singers from Barcelona, Spain, in their album Cappela Per Nadal.
+A traditional Mallorca version was recorded in 2014 by Cappela an a cappella group of singers from Barcelona, Spain, in their album Cappela Per Nadal.